TedHusted/awake/awake.md/awake.md

  Emergency wall lights glow just enough to illuminate the absolute darkness.

 Smoke, fire, sparks.
 Command Center is in shambles.
 The entire wall to the hallway is gone.
 Battlebots are streaming in from one side.
-The Watch Team turns to meet the threat, best they can.
+The Watch Team turns to meet the threat.

 Oceanus: Phoebe, follow me.

 Phoebe turns toward the console.
 She presses SEND and turns to follow Oceanus.
-He pauses to grab two plasma rifles from the rack.
+He pauses to grab two plasma rifles from a rack.
 He hands one to Pheobe.
 She blinks as she examines the unfamiliar device.
 Seeing how Oceanus is carrying the weapon, she follows suit, and tucks it across her chest.

 The pair duck out the other side.
 They run down the hallway and turn at an intersection.
 Without hesitation, Oceanus leads them down a conduit.